Garage Door

 Free on-site diagnostic.

 We read the diagnostic flash code, test sensor voltages, check the capacitor, inspect the gear assembly, and run the door through a manual balance test.
-You get a written quote before tools come out.
+Every garage door opener repair service begins with a complete inspection and a written quote before any tools come out.

 03